mxm5/ISO8583-Parser/README.md

-# EMV Parser
+# ISO8583 parser

-This Rust program gets emv messagesv in hex string format and it extracts and processes specific fields from an input message.
+This Rust program gets iso messages in hex string format and it extracts and processes specific fields from an input message.

 ## Usage